jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ## Communication for informatics teams

 Communication is vital for all good work relationships, but especially in a multidisciplinary team.
 Here are a few tips for keeping communication smooth.
+This section is based on @broman_collaborating_2019 by [Karl Broman](https://kbroman.org/) and @wang_collaborating_2019 by [Jiangxia Wang](https://www.jhsph.edu/research/centers-and-institutes/johns-hopkins-biostatistics-center/about-us/our-people/).

 ### **Talk first**